Rebeccals1/handcrafters-hub/README.md

 **Submitted by:** Rebecca Smith
 **Total Time Spent:** 32+ hours

-Handcrafter’s Hub is a community forum for crafters to share handmade projects, compete in contests, ask for help, and engage with fellow makers across categories like **Sewing & Textiles** and **Woodworking**.
+Handcrafter’s Hub is a community forum for crafters to share handmade projects, compete in contests, ask for help, and engage with fellow makers across categories like Sewing & Textiles and Woodworking.
 Users can create, edit, comment, and upvote posts in a clean, responsive interface.

 ---